fabeklou/linkedin-learning_full-stack_web_developer/13-learning_regular_expressions/7-capturing_groups_and_backreferences/README.md

 Assuming we have tons of groups in our pattern but only gonna use a few of them as backreference.
 Wouldn't it be useful to be able to choose which one you want to capture and ignore the rest?

 Well, that is where the non-capture group expression comes in.
-This expression `?=`, placed first inside a group will tell the engine to not capture the group.
+This expression `?:`, placed first inside a group will tell the engine to not capture the group.
-The whole syntax looks like `(?=group)`.
+The whole syntax looks like `(?:group)`.

 In addition to previously discussed advantages, non-capturing group expression can also:
 - free up storage for other captures